 The “About” (or “About us”) page essentially is where you can write about how you started, your small business’s philosophy and your vision.
 Sounds difficult but it really isn’t.

-Oftentimes, people start a business to cover a market gap or to answer customer needs that other companies cannot address adequately or cost effectively.
+Oftentimes, people start a business to cover a market gap or to answer customer needs that other companies cannot address adequately or cost-effectively.
 So, this page could be somewhat biographical.
-For example, maybe you had a lousy japanese dinner in your area or you’re diabetic and need a sugar-free pastry shop in your neighbourhood!
+For example, maybe you had a lousy Japanese dinner in your area or you’re diabetic and need a sugar-free pastry shop in your neighborhood!

 Your personal experience will make visitors feel closer to you and understand how and why you differentiate from other companies in your industry.